gerrowadat/nomad-dns-exporter/README.md

 In particular, make sure NOMAD_HOST is pointed at an actual address for a nomad client in your cluster.
 I get away with using the current client's hostname because I run a client and a server everywhere on my small homelab, YMMV.

-In bind, add this to your nomad.conf.local:
+In bind, add this to your named.conf.local:

 ```
 zone "nomad" {